 2. Use the editing tools to delete any elements you don't want to keep.
 (Remember, you can't delete elements from the master slide.)
-After removing the existing elements, you'll see a blank master layout that looks something like this:
+After removing the existing elements, you'll see a blank master layout like this:

-For the master layout I'm creating, I want to leave room for an image on the left and insert a text placeholder on the right.
+For the master layout, I want to leave room for an image on the left and insert a text placeholder on the right.

 Note: There's currently no way to insert an image placeholder in a master layout.

 3. Leave space on the left of the slide for the image.
-When we go back to the slide authoring mode, we'll draw a placeholder there that can easily be removed so that the user of the template knows what to do.
+We'll draw a placeholder there that can easily be removed so that the user of the template knows what to do.

 4. To draw the placeholder, click the arrow to the right of the Text Tool from the Tools menu.
 Select the Body text placeholder option from the drop-down menu.
 Now the master layout looks like this: